Accept an ACH Direct Debit payment

 Learn how to test scenarios with instant verifications using Financial Connections.

-Send transaction emails in test mode
+Send transaction emails in a sandbox

 Common mistake